Cybergate9/meteostick.js/README.md

 # meteostick.js
-nodejs code for communicating with the Meteostick
+Nodejs code for communicating with the Meteostick.

+#Background